nph278/integral/README.md

 If it still doesn't work in https://nph278.github.io/integral/, feel free to raise an issue to the interpreter.
 Or, if you aren't the post writer, please write a comment to mention the problem.

+## Online interpreter tips! (pretty self-explanatory)
+* You can press the Dark mode button to switch to dark mode, if you prefer dark mode over light mode (like how @nph did in [their website](https://nph278.github.io/)).
+* You can have several different test cases by separating them with two newlines.
+The inputs separated by these two newlines execute by themselves.
+Try it: [`►` (1 bytes)](https://a-ee.github.io/integral/?code=EA&input=1%0A2%0A%0A4%0A4%0A%0A2%0A4)
+* If you are looking for the SE post template button, you might be surprised that it doesn't exist.
+However, evidently, you can see that the SE post template is right next to the code buffer!
+* You can use the bottom bar to conveniently encode integers and strings.

 ## Links
 A tutorial might happen sometime...